-The On-Campus Recruiting (OCR) program provides employers with the opportunity to host information sessions, attend career fairs, industry showcases, and conduct interviews on campus.
+On-Campus Recruiting (OCR) provides employers with the opportunity to host information sessions, attend career fairs, industry showcases, and conduct interviews on campus.

-Through this program, employers connect with you to provide information about their industry, company, and employment opportunities.
 On-Campus Recruiting offers direct access to some of the most competitive companies and opportunities in the job market today.
+Through OCR, employers can connect with you and provide information about their industry, company, and employment opportunities.